ixm-one/ixm/docs/guides/installation.md

 $ sudo apt install cmake
 ```

-This approach permmis users to not have to "dearmor" the
+This approach permits users to not have to "dearmor" the
 `kitware-archive-latest.asc` key. `apt` (and `apt-get` will automatically
 handle the GPG "armor" format without issue as long as the file was placed into
 the correct directory.